unvercan/cifar10-image-classification-theano/README.md

-# CIFAR-10 Image Classification
+# cifar10-image-classification-theano
-- An implementation of the CIFAR-10 dataset on CNN image classification.
+An implementation of Image Classification on CIFAR-10 dataset using Theano.